CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

 spine01           Dell                 S6000-ON                       44:38:39:00:80:00  N/A                       N/A              N/A    N/A
 ```

 Use the `opta` option without the `hostname` option to view the motherboard data for the NetQ On-premises or Cloud Appliance.
+No motherboard data is available for NetQ On-premises or Cloud VMs.

 {{< /tab >}}